eml-protocol changes needed

 this local protocol modifies steps 6 and 7?
 If that's the case, I could see

 the relationship to the "other" protocol or protocol reference.

-#8 Updated by Chris Jones about 18 years ago
+#8 Updated by Chris Jones over 18 years ago

 Lastly, it seems we should not use element refs pointing into imported schema